johnpeart/johnpeart.github.io/_posts/2024-01-01-setting-goals-for-2024.md

 I don’t really enjoy reading.
 I never have.
 Those people that enjoy sitting quietly in a corner and chewing through a thousand pages in a weekend?
 Not me.

-Weirdly, I buy them all the time!
-I flick through a couple chapters, and then they just sit on my shelves in near-pristine condition, waiting for their remaining pages to be flicked through.
+Weirdly, I buy books all the time!
+I flick through a couple chapters, and then they just sit on my shelves in near-pristine condition, waiting for their remaining pages to be perused.
 Especially fiction books; those are the worst.

 I feel like I’m missing out on some great ideas though.
 So, this year, my goal is to try to read more.
 One book, of any kind, each month.